reneweb/Denvar/README.md

 - env (reading from process.env)
 - file (reading from file)
-- provided (provided in the code as Json)
+- provided (provided in the code as json)
+- http (getting from url)

 ###Install